antimof/UxPlay/README.md

-* In Mirror mode, GStreamer has a choice of **two** methods to play video with its accompanying audio: prior to UxPlay-1.64, the video and audio streams were both played as soon as possible after they arrived (the GStreamer "_sync=false_" method), with a GStreamer internal clock used to try to keep them synchronized.    **Starting with UxPlay-1.64, the other method (GStreamer's "_sync-true_" mode), which uses timestamps in the audio and video streams sent by the client, is the new default**.
+* In Mirror mode, GStreamer has a choice of **two** methods to play video with its accompanying audio: prior to UxPlay-1.64, the video and audio streams were both played as soon as possible after they arrived (the GStreamer "_sync=false_" method), with a GStreamer internal clock used to try to keep them synchronized.    **Starting with UxPlay-1.64, the other method (GStreamer's "_sync=true_" mode), which uses timestamps in the audio and video streams sent by the client, is the new default**.
 On low-decoding-power UxPlay hosts (such as Raspberry Pi 3 models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.

-The older method which does not drop late video frames worked well on more powerful systems, and is still available with the  UxPlay option "`-vsync no`"; this method  is adapted to "live streaming", and may be better when Using UxPlay as a second monitor for a Mac computer, for example, while the new default timestamp-based method is best for watching a video, to keep lip movements and voices synchronized.
+The older method which does not drop late video frames worked well on more powerful systems, and is still available with the  UxPlay option "`-vsync no`"; this method  is adapted to "live streaming", and may be better when using UxPlay as a second monitor for a Mac computer, for example, while the new default timestamp-based method is best for watching a video, to keep lip movements and voices synchronized.
 (Without use of timestamps, video will eventually lag behind audio if it cannot be decoded fast enough: hardware-accelerated video-decoding helped to prevent this previously when timestamps were not being used.)